-Any land use that does not comply with condition (I) of rule 17.5.2.1 is a restricted discretionary activity.
+Any land use that does not comply with the conditions of rule 17.6.2.1 is a controlled activity, if it complies with the following conditions:

-A resource consent is required.
-Consent may be refused or conditions imposed, only in respect of the following matter to which Council has restricted its discretion:

-Amenity Plantings

-(1) In the Richmond West Development Area, the extent to which amenity plantings are designed so that adverse effects on the National Grid and public safety are appropriately avoided, remedied or mitigated.

-17.5.2.5 Restricted Discretionary Activities (Land Use - Frost Protection Devices)

-Noise generated by any frost protection device that does not comply with conditions (e) and (f) of rule 17.5.2.1 is a restricted discretionary activity.
+Site Specific Activity

+- (a) The land use occurs on the part of Pt Sec 1 Blk VII Kaiteriteri SD on Record of Title 16/5 annotated on the planning maps as "Subject to Schedule 17.6A" (Ngarua Caves, Takaka Hill, near State Highway 60) and is included in the list of activities in Schedule 17.6A; and - (b) The land use complies with permitted conditions 17.6.2.1(b), (c) and (k).

-A resource consent is required.
-Consent may be refused or conditions imposed, only in respect of the following matters to which Council has restricted its discretion:
+A resource consent is required and may include conditions on the matters set out in Schedule 17.6A.

-- (1) Operational requirements of frost protection devices. - (2) Noise mitigation measures. - (3) Hours of operation (including maintenance). - (4) Height of the device.

-17.5.2.6 Restricted Discretionary Activities (Home Occupations)
+17.6.2.4 Restricted Discretionary Activities (Land Use) C10 10/07 Op 3/14 Any land u activity. se that does not comply with condition (l) of rule 17.6.2.1 is a restricted discretionary C19 5/10 Op 8/12 consent is required.
+Consent may be refused or conditions imposed, only in respect of g matter to which Council has restricted its discretion: Amenity P lantings (1) In the Richmond West Development Area, the extent to which amenity plantings are designed so that adverse effects on the National Grid and public safety are appropriately avoided, remedied or mitigated.
+17.6.2.5 Restricted Discretionary Activities (Land Use - Frost Protection Devices) C14 5/09 Op 8/12 rated by any frost protection device that does not comply with conditions (e) and (f) of l is a restricted discretionary activity. consent is required.
+Consent may be refused or conditions imposed, only in respect of g matters to which Council has restricted its discretion: (1) Operational requirements of frost protection devices.
+(2) Noise mitigation measures.
+(3) Hours of operation (including maintenance).
+(4) Height of the device.
+(7000 C19 5/10 17.6.2.6 Restricted Discretionary Activities (Home Occupations) Op 8/12

-A home occupation that does not comply with the conditions of rule 17.5.2.2 is a restricted discretionary activity.
+A home occupation that does not comply with the conditions of rule 17.6.2.2 is a restricted discretionary activity.